 Jeanne Bosse concurs.
 “Why a traveler would not put those investments in the hands of a professional has never ceased to amaze me.
 Seasoned knowledge and an enormous amount of time are involved with every facet of a carefully-planned vacation.
 The internet is not aware of a traveler’s personality, likes and dislikes, medical issues, all their particular travel requirements.
 Even more comes into play with families.”

 But even she admits travel agents are not all perfect.
 “This is not to canonize travel consultants, I’ve seen some that make me wonder how they stay in business.
-And, just like any profession, there are those who are merely mediocre, never really going the extra mile.
+And, just like any professionals, there are those who are merely mediocre, never really going the extra mile.
 Fortunately, the majority are professionals, who will go the extra mile, will get out of bed at 3:00 AM to assist a stranded client.

 “The service fees most travel consultants charge are more than fair for all the services they provide, considering their expertise.
 Aren’t memorable travel experiences carefully created year after year worth it?”